-Ginger and Newport Brass are brand names under which Brasstech, Inc., a division of Masco Corporation, sells faucets and other plumbing fixtures, along with coordinating accessories in the residential and hospitality (motels and hotels) decorative fixture markets.
-Masco is a home improvement conglomerate that also makes
+Newport Brass is the brand name under which Brasstech, Inc., a division of Masco Corporation, sells faucets and other decorative plumbing fittings, along with coordinating accessories.

 The enlarged Brasstech, Inc. is in the same Masco "Group" as the German faucet maker also controlled by Masco.

 Brasstech under the ownership of its founding father and son team, Ross and Geoff Escalette, established a solid reputation as a U.S. manufacturer of high-quality faucets.

 Brasstech under Masco is no longer a U.S. manufacturer.
 In fact, it is no longer a Manufacturer at all, as we define the term but an of component parts manufactured by others.
 It does not cast, forge or machine the essential parts of its own faucets.
 These basic faucet components are made in Chinese factories, four of which seem to be Brasstech's ongoing component suppliers:

 - Kaiping Weixiang Metals Products International, Ltd. is a well-established faucet manufacturer in Kaiping City, China.
 It designs and wholesales its own line of contemporary faucets and accessories in 19 collections and manufacture's faucets for other faucet companies to sell under the other company's own brand.

 - Guangdong Weixiang Sanitaryware Co.
 Ltd. also makes a line of faucets, sold in Asia under the Classic brand.

 - Lota International Co.
 Ltd. seems to be a component supplier to half of the faucet companies in the world.

 - Shenzhen Jinliyi Hardware Ltd. makes a few faucet components for Brasstech but is also a major source for Brasstech's bath and kitchen accessories.